UAAP Season 84: Media

 In 2020, after canceling UAAP Season 83, the UAAP announced a new media rights deal with Cignal TV.
-The contract runs until 2029.
+The contract runs until 2026.
 In September 2021, both parties announced the creation of UAAP Varsity Channel, a high definition TV channel initially airing best UAAP games, and eventually live games and repeats.
-Just prior this season's opening, both parties announced that live UAAP games would be aired on One Sports free-to-air channel, UAAP Varsity Channel on pay TV, and Cignal Play on over-the-top streaming.
+Just prior this season's opening, both parties announced that live UAAP games would be aired on One Sports free-to-air channel with final four and finals games on TV5, UAAP Varsity Channel on pay TV, and Cignal Play on over-the-top streaming.
 In Cignal TV's coverage, courtside reporters are now called "correspondents," and several personalities openly associated with UAAP member schools are including in the TV coverage.
 Personalities who covered the UAAP in the ABS-CBN broadcast were also included.
 In May 2022, international viewers can now watch UAAP games through streaming site iWantTFC after ABS-CBN made a partnership deal with Cignal.